Meet our instructors

 Currently, Linda is working with technical partners in the community to integrate language support into technically moderated health processes, such as Internet patient portals and doctor-patient email pathways.

-Linda’s day job is to manage the innovative Interpreter Services program at the University of Washington Medical Centers.
+Linda managed the innovative Interpreter Services program at the University of Washington Medical Centers.
 She is a commissioner with the Certification Commission for Healthcare Interpreters (CCHI), the national certifying entity for medical interpreters.
 She also serves on the State of Washington DSHS LTC advisory board, which regulates the state certification of medical interpreters.

 Grant & Contract Accounting Team